launchtodayhq/react-native-boilerplate-docs/src/app/docs/troubleshooting/page.md

 The issue stems from the [@stripe/stripe-react-native](https://www.npmjs.com/package/@stripe/stripe-react-native?activeTab=readme) library, which currently does not support web compilation.
 According to Expo's [documentation](https://docs.expo.dev/versions/latest/sdk/stripe/), this library is compatible exclusively with iOS and Android devices/simulators.
 However, this limitation should not hinder the overall development and building of your app as it pertains solely to the incompatibility of one library with web platforms.
 The ongoing solution involves leveraging React Native's [Platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions) to ensure that Stripe functionalities are accessible only on mobile platforms, and not on the web (this is currntly WIP).

 ## Android Gradle plugin requires Java 17 to run.
-You are currently using Java 16.
+You are currently using Java 16 _or_ The operation couldn't be completed.
+Unable to locate Java Runtime

+When running the boilerplate app on the Android emulator, you might encounter Java version issues or problems in locating the Java Runtime, indicated by errors such as "Android Gradle plugin requires Java 17 to run.
+You are currently using Java 16" or "The operation couldn't be completed.
+Unable to locate Java Runtime.":

 ```js
 FAILURE: Build failed with an exception.